-Before humans evolved from hunters and nut-pickers to farmers, we have always stored food and drinks for different reasons.
+Before humans evolved from hunters and nit-pickers to farmers, we have always stored food and drinks for different reasons.
 Regardless of the varying reasons for storage, we generally want them to be fit for our consumption.

 Over time, preserving farm produce has always been a challenge for human beings.
 We live among billions of organisms, especially insects and microbes (bacteria and fungi) that feed or live on anything organic.
 Microbial activities on food and farm produce result in bio-degradation, food poisoning, pollution, loss of value etc. Living things are exposed to chemical activities around all around that can alter the state of organics.

-The higher the moisture-content of a vegetable, fruit, seed or slain animal, the higher the chances of losing such a product to decay and waste, because microbial activities are higher in moist environments.
+The higher the moisture content of a vegetable, fruit, seed or slain animal, the higher the chances of losing such a product to decay and waste, because microbial activities are higher in moist environments.
 Also, the greater the lipid content, the faster they become rancid, as a result of oxidation, mainly caused by exposure to sunlight.

 To store farm produce or food for a long time, they have to be artificially protected from microbes, oxidizing chemicals and sunlight.
 To do this, factors like heat, light, moisture, mechanical stresses, microbial activities and chemical contamination must be controlled.
 Over the years, methods have been discovered and adopted in controlling these factors.
 These methods range from thousands of years (traditional) to less than fifty years old (modern).
 In most cases, these methods are combined to get a desirable result.